mmistakes/minimal-mistakes/_posts/2023-01-30-optimizing-kafka-clients-a-hands-on-guide.md

 What’s important to note here (and we will dive deeper into it in the next part) is committing message offsets.
 This is Kafka’s way of knowing that a message has been fetched and processed successfully.
 By default, offsets are committed automatically at regular intervals.

-The amount of data - how much it is going to be fetched, when more data needs to be requested etc. are dictated by configuration options like, _fetch.min.bytes_, _max.partition.fetch.bytes_, _fetch.max.bytes_, _fetch.max.wait.ms_.
+The amount of data - how much it is going to be fetched, when more data needs to be requested etc. are dictated by configuration options like, `fetch.min.bytes`, `max.partition.fetch.bytes`, `fetch.max.bytes`, `fetch.max.wait.ms`.
 You might think that the default options might be ok for you, but it’s important to test them out and think through your use case carefully.

-To make this more clear let’s assume that you fetch 500 records from the poll() loop to process, but the processing for some reason takes too long for each message. max.poll.interval.ms dictates the maximum time a consumer can be idle before fetching more records; i.e calling the poll method and if this threshold is reached the consumer is considered **lost** and a rebalance will be triggered — although our application was just slow on processing.
+To make this more clear let’s assume that you fetch 500 records from the `poll()` loop to process, but the processing for some reason takes too long for each message.
+The config `max.poll.interval.ms` dictates the maximum time a consumer can be idle before fetching more records; i.e. calling the poll method and if this threshold is reached the consumer is considered `lost` and a rebalance will be triggered — although our application was just slow on processing.

-So decreasing the number of records the _poll()_ loop should return and/or better tuning some configurations like _heartbeat.interval.ms_ and _session.timeout.ms_ used for consumer group coordination might be reasonable in this case.
+So decreasing the number of records the `poll()` loop should return and/or better tuning some configurations like `heartbeat.interval.ms` and `session.timeout.ms` used for consumer group coordination might be reasonable in this case.

-### Running the Consumer
+## 6. Running the Consumer

-At this point, I will start one consuming instance on my **ecommerce.events** topic.
+At this point, I will start one consuming instance on my `ecommerce.events` topic.
 Remember that this topic consists of 5 partitions.
-I will execute against my Kafka cluster, using the default consumer configuration options and my goal is to see how long it takes for a consumer to read _10.000_ messages from the topic, assuming a _20ms_ processing time per message.
+I will execute against my Kafka cluster, using the default consumer configuration options and my goal is to see how long it takes for a consumer to read 10000 messages from the topic, assuming a 20ms processing time per message.

 ```shell
 12:37:13.362 INFO  [main] io.ipolyzos.utils.LoggingUtils - [Consumer-1] Records in batch: 500 - Elapsed Time: 226 seconds - Total Consumer Processed: 9500 - Total Group Processed: 9500